 This matching activity is great to reinforce colors and one to one matching with your little learners.
 I’ve used these with my toddler on up to Kindergarten aged students.
 This is especially fun if used within a sensory bin!

 Number mats are some of my favorite math activities to use because they touch on so many different standards at once.
-Here, your child will identify the number, build upon their fine motor skills by rolling the number using Play-Doh, read the number word, write the number, and build the number with a ten frame.
-These number mats come numbers 1-10.
+Here, your child will identify the number, build upon their fine motor skills by molding the number using Play-Doh, read the number word, write the number, and build the number with a ten frame.
+These number mats are for numbers 1-10 and are totally FREE for my email subscribers.
+(Pssss.. be sure to check the bottom of this post for 33 more back to school FREEBIES!!)

 Back to School Reading Activities